omirho/ios-starter/README.md

 # ios-starter
-A starter project for ios using MVVM, RxSwift, Swiftlint and a build process for keys and colors.
+A starter project for ios using MVVM-C, RxSwift, Swiftlint and a build process for keys and colors.